 Here is a list of some modern and popular content management systems (CMS) currently available:

 - WordPress: One of the most widely used and popular CMSs, WordPress is open-source and free to use.
 It's easy to set up and use, and has a large community of users and developers.

 - Drupal: Another open-source CMS, Drupal is known for its flexibility and scalability.
 It's often used for large, complex websites, and has a strong community of developers.

-- Adobe Experience Manager: Adobe Experience Manager is a proprietary, web-based CMS that is part of the Adobe Marketing Cloud.
+- Adobe Experience Manager is a proprietary, web-based CMS that is part of the Adobe Marketing Cloud.
 It's known for its scalability and rich feature set, and is often used by large enterprises and organizations.

 Please note that this is not an exhaustive list, there are many other CMSs available in the market and new ones are being developed all the time.
 Some of them might be more suitable for your specific use case than others.

 I also wrote about the difference between CMS, Content Platform and DXP.

 Missing your own CMS in the list, let me know.